2022 World Series

 The 2022 World Series was the championship series of Major League Baseball's (MLB) 2022 season.
-The 118th edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion Philadelphia Phillies the American League (AL) champion Houston Astros.
-The Astros defeated the Phillies in six games to earn their second World Series championship, redeeming themselves after an illegal sign stealing scandal tainted their 2017 championship.
+The 118th edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion Philadelphia Phillies and the American League (AL) champion Houston Astros.
+The Astros defeated the Phillies in six games to earn their second World Series championship.
 The series was broadcast in the United States on Fox television and ESPN Radio.

 The Astros entered the 2022 MLB postseason as the AL West champions and the top-seeded AL team, while the Phillies won a wild card, earning the sixth and final NL playoff berth.
 The Phillies took a 2–1 lead after three games before the Astros won the final three games to win the series.
 Jeremy Peña won the World Series Most Valuable Player Award, the first position player to win the award as a rookie.

 The series was notable for having the first World Series no-hitter since Don Larsen's perfect game in the 1956 World Series, when Astros pitchers Cristian Javier, Bryan Abreu, Rafael Montero, and Ryan Pressly combined to leave the Phillies hitless in Game 4.
 It was also the third postseason no-hitter in MLB history, after Roy Halladay's no-hitter (also at Citizens Bank Park) in Game 1 of the 2010 National League Division Series.

 MLB has sold sponsorships to various postseason series since 2017, with YouTube TV serving as the official presenting sponsor of the World Series from 2017 through 2019.
 The World Series did not have a presenting sponsor in 2020 or 2021, but resumed sponsorship in 2022.
 As a result of a new multi-year agreement with Capital One, this World Series was officially known as the 2022 World Series presented by Capital One.